brown sugar and coconut glazed rutabaga

-This totally unexpected and delicious brown sugar and coconut glazed rutabaga salad is a bowl full of healthy goodness.
+This totally unexpected and delicious brown sugar and coconut glazed rutabaga is a bowl full of healthy goodness.
 It’s dairy free, gluten free and vegan!
 Crazy right?!

 This week I’ve been on the Kitchn.com exploring the world of no-lettuce salads.
 And we’re going out in style with this totally unexpected and delicious salad recipe.